moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 ------------

-I am quite happy to have co-authored a paper on version 1.0 of the computer aided algebra system SymPy, which I have been a core developer of for the past decade, in PeerJ Computational Sciences.
+I am quite happy to have co-authored a paper on version 1.0 of the computer aided algebra system SymPy_, which I have been a core developer of for the past decade, in PeerJ Computational Sciences.
 In just over a year we already have 110+ citations and it was named as the top cited paper in all of PeerJ's publications for 2017.
 I also published a paper in the Journal of Open Source